nickbauman/sharauprint/README.md

 You will also need to install git, CUPS, Samba, Python, a supported driver for your printer under Linux.

 The install.py program will attempt to automate this.
+It is still a work in progress but it seems to work well for me.
+Let me know if you find any bugs.

 ### Installation

-Run sudo install.py with your printer turned on and connected to the Linux server.
+Run sudo install.py with your printer turned on and connected to the Linux machine.

 Here is what the installer does:

 It configures Samba to create a share available to anyone on the network.

-Finally you may add the crontab entry to a user who as read-write access to the share.
+It then creates crontab entry to a user who as read-write access to the share.
+This runs the checkprint.py program once a minute looking for print jobs in the share.

-Now you may print by placing PDF files on the share.
+This is so you may print by placing PDF files on the share.

 You might find other files print well, too.
 YMMV.

 You should also see your printers available as